Moulin Rouge! (musical)

 Moulin Rouge!
 The Musical is a jukebox musical with a book by John Logan.
 The musical is based on the 2001 film Moulin Rouge! directed by Baz Luhrmann and written by Luhrmann and Craig Pearce.
 Moulin Rouge! is set in Paris during the Belle Epoque; it follows Christian, a young composer, who falls in love with Satine, a courtesan and the star of the Moulin Rouge cabaret.

 The musical premiered on July 10, 2018, at the Emerson Colonial Theatre in Boston.
-Moulin Rouge! began performances on Broadway at the Al Hirschfeld Theatre, in June 2019, with an official opening on July 25.
+Moulin Rouge! played on Broadway at the Al Hirschfeld Theatre, from June 2019 to August 2026.
 The production was nominated for 14 Tony Awards, winning 10 (the most that year), including Best Musical.
-Moulin Rouge! continues its run in New York and has been produced for long runs around the world, including in the West End, beginning in 2021.
+Moulin Rouge! has been produced for long runs around the world, including in the West End, beginning in 2021.

 Background

-In 2002–2003, there was speculation about the possibility of a stage musical based on Moulin Rouge!, possibly in Las Vegas, but there had been no public discussion in the years since.
-Some sources claimed in 2006 that director Baz Luhrmann had approached the leads of the film, Nicole Kidman and Ewan McGregor, to star in the potential stage version.

-In 2016, it was announced that a stage musical was being developed by Global Creatures with direction by Alex Timbers.
+By 2016, a stage musical was being developed by Global Creatures to be directed by Alex Timbers.

 A workshop took place in 2017, starring Aaron Tveit and Karen Olivo.
 The lab ran from October 30 until December 15.